 Chess engines are supreme entities that can analyze a position’s essence to a toe.
 I doubt that there will be many people out there that could deny the power of this man-made machine.

 It made some curious as to how these calculating processors got to do their complex tasks.
 Chess after all is a very complicated game with almost an infinite amount of branches (of moves) to choose from.

-I bet most people who will read this would have no idea what those terms mean (unless they are a programmer).
-But I have done the research for you to accurately express this information in detail.
+I bet most people who will read this would have no idea what the terms included mean (unless they are a programmer).
+But I have done the research for you to accurately (and easily) understand this information in detail.

 This was extremely fun for me and something that I have never expected, here I go.

 How do chess engines calculate lines in a position?

 The first problem is predicting the moves of the opponent and reacting appropriately from those.
 It is after all very hard to perform a move without insight on what the opponent may play.

 Chess computers build an algorithm known as the search tree which makes up all the possible moves for both players.
 The search tree incorporates both possible moves of the computer and the opponent, where evaluation comes from.